What is a Lien?

 The Secured Creditor, unless agreed otherwise with the Debtor, is the legitimated person to file.

-- The Financing Staetment lapsed in five (5) years from the filing date.
+- The Financing Statement lapsed in five (5) years from the filing date.

 The Act considers a duty of the Secured Creditor, unless otherwise agreed with the Debtor, to submit any change to the original Financing Statement.
-To do this, until electronic filing becomes available, it is necessary to file a UCC-3-PR Form in the following instances:
+This should be done online.

 - Continuation -It must be filed prior to the lapse of the Financing Statement in order to extend its term for another five (5) years.
 The extension will commence from the date of expiration of the previous statement.